Purpose of Non-Punitive Reporting Policies in Aviation SMS Programs

 Non-Punitive Reporting Policies Are VERY Important

-Not all cultures have adapted "just culture" concepts.
+Not all safety cultures have adapted "just culture" concepts.
 In several Asian countries, there will always be somebody to take the blame.
 Heads must roll.
 When employees realize that consequences follow reports of bad news, how often will you expect employees to report?

 Whenever there is some degree of protection, employees are more inclined to participate in SMS programs and take ownership of the processes.